jtn00b/Sonic-J/README.md

 The respository was created in order to make it easier for developers and every other team members to manage the game as its progress continues. **_This repository will only be visible to development team members, trusted beta testers, and so on._**

 **Note to all coders: the game itself is entirely made on GameMaker Studio 1.4, therefore the coding is prior to today's standards of GML.
 Should you work on the game with the latest instalment of GameMaker Studio 2, do so at your own risk.**

+_Sonic the Hedgehog is owned by SEGA.
+I do not own the franchise as I am not affiliated with SEGA and Sonic Team.
+Soinic J is a non-profit fan game using and it should not be sold._